microsoft/fluentui/apps/fabric-website/src/pages/Controls/PersonaPage/docs/ios/PersonaImplementation.md

 ### Control names

-`MSAvatarView` Individual profile picture
+`MSAvatarView` Individual profile picture in standard sizes.

-`MSPersonaListView` Personas arranged into a standard list
+`MSPersonaListView` Organizes persona avatars into list cells to render a set of people or addressable groups.

 ### Library